VeriSafeAgent/VeriSafeAgent/README.md

 os.environ["OPENAI_API_KEY"] = "your-api-key-here"
 ```

+### Server Configuration

+**Important**: When developing an app using the VeriSafe Agent library, ensure that the server address in your app matches the server address used by the VeriSafe Agent System.
+Both the app and the server must use the same address for proper communication.

 ## Emulator Setup

 Before running the VeriSafe Agent System, you need to set up and run an Android emulator: